 Find out how braille fonts are used on a computer.

 To enable braille dots to be viewed on a computer screen, an appropriate braille font needs to be installed.
 If you already have braille software on your computer, it may already have a braille font installed.
-To find out if you have a braille font installed, check if a braille font is listed in the font folder of your computer.
+To find out if you have a braille font installed, check if a braille font is listed in the font list in your word processor.
 If you don't have a braille font installed it will have to be downloaded separately.

 For a braille font to be used effectively, it must be produced through braille translation software or by a professional braille transcriber, who understands the braille rules to convert the print text or proofread the final braille.